pyeprog/peng/README.md

 4. Find the lib file at `YOUR_PROJECT_DIR/build/src/libMeshGenerator.a`

 ## 3rd party lib
-1. mesquite.
-One of the core components of our implement, mainly for optimizing quadmesh
-2. pybind11, for wrapping a python module of the quadmesh library
-3. pmp-library: consider as a must
+1. pmp-library: consider as a must

 ## How to test
 After compiling the whole program, you can find a tests executable file in `YOUR_PROJECT_DIR/build/test`.